-It requires pixel-by-pixel annotations to obtain sufficient training data in supervised remote sensing image segmentation, which is a quite time-consuming process.
-In recent years, a series of domain adaptation methods were developed for image semantic segmentation.
-Generally, these methods are trained on the source domain and then validated on the target domain so as to avoid repeatedly labelling new data.
-However, most domain adaptation algorithms only tried to align the source domain and the target domain in pixel level or representation level, while ignored their cooperation.
-In this paper, we propose an unsupervised domain adaptation method by joint pixel and representation level align (JPRNet).
-The major novelty of JPRNet is that it achieves joint domain adaptation in an end-to-end manner, so as to avoid the multi-source problem in remote sensing images.
-JPRNet is composed of two branches, each of which is a generative adversarial network (GAN).
-In one branch, the pixel level domain adaptation is implemented by the style transfer with Cycle GAN, which could transfer the source domain to a target domain.
-In the other branch, the representation level domain adaptation is realized by adversarial learning between the transferred source domain images and the target domain images.
-The experimental results on public datasets have indicated the effectiveness of JPRNet.
+Abstract-It requires pixel-by-pixel annotations to obtain sufficient training data in supervised remote sensing image segmentation, which is a quite time-consuming process.
+In recent years, a series of domain-adaptation methods was developed for image semantic segmentation.
+In general, these methods are trained on the source domain and then validated on the target domain to avoid labeling new data repeatedly.
+However, most domain-adaptation algorithms only tried to align the source domain and the target domain in the pixel level or the representation level, while ignored their cooperation.
+In this letter, we propose an unsupervised domain-adaptation method by Joint Pixel and Representation level Network (JPRNet) alignment.
+The major novelty of the JPRNet is that it achieves joint domain adaptation in an end-to-end manner, so as to avoid the multisource problem in the remote sensing images.
+JPRNet is composed of two branches, each of which is a generative-adversarial network (GAN).
+In one branch, pixel-level domain adaptation is implemented by the style transfer with the Cycle GAN, which could transfer the source domain to a target domain.
+In the other branch, the representation-level domain adaptation is realized by adversarial learning between the transferred source-domain images and the target-domain images.
+The experimental results on the public data sets have indicated the effectiveness of the JPRNet.